Beauvais

 Shuttle Bus + Metro + RER A

-Verdict: the budget route, and a genuinely long day if you're already tired.
+The verdict is that it's the more economical option, and will involve a really long day if you're already tired.

-This is public transport's answer, and it involves three separate legs: the Beauvais shuttle bus into Paris (arriving at Porte Maillot), a Metro connection across the city to Châtelet, and the RER A line out to Marne-la-Vallée–Chessy — the station that sits right at Disneyland Paris's front gate.
+This is the solution offered by public transport, and it consists of three separate journeys: taking the Beauvais shuttle bus into Paris (reaching Porte Maillot), transferring by Metro across the city to Châtelet, and then using the RER A line all the way to Marne-la-Vallée–Chessy — the station which is directly at the front gate of Disneyland Paris.

 Pros: cheapest option on the route by a wide margin